 Career advising is available to all students throughout their training.
-Career advisors are available to assist with general information and advice regarding specialties, residency, career planning, and referrals to online resources, departmentally-based career advisors, and/or alumni.
-Additional information on selecting a specialty and preparing for residency interviews is available online on the Association of American Medical Colleges' (AAMC) Careers in Medicine[®] website, which provides general career advising information for medical students.
+Career advisors are available to assist with general information and advice regarding specialties, residency, career planning, and referrals to online resources, departmentally based career advisors, and/or alumni.
+Additional information on selecting a specialty and preparing for residency interviews is available online on the Association of American Medical Colleges' (AAMC) Careers in Medicine® website.